Frankenstein; or, The Modern Prometheus

 No flat-topped, neck-bolted monster emitting inarticulate growls.

 And what does Frankenstein do?
 Call his friends and colleagues to come see this incredible groundbreaking success?
 Sing and dance and shout with joy?
-No, he goes to bed, and lets the monster lurch off.
+No, he goes to bed.
+And lets his creation lurch off.

-At a later point in the novel, when Frankenstein is charged in the murder of a man who was actually killed by the monster, we get a long build-up of his misery in prison and his hopeless prospects and then, when the fateful day of his trial arrives, we're told in a singe sentence he was acquitted because he had a good alibi.
+At a later point in the novel, when Frankenstein is charged in the murder of a man who was actually killed by the monster, we get a long build-up of his misery in prison and his hopeless prospects.
+Then, when the fateful day of his trial arrives, we're told in a singe sentence he was acquitted because he had a good alibi.
 And we move on to the next events.

 This kind of bizarre, deadening narrative occurs repeatedly.
 Long droning about Frankenstein's state of mind and short shrift given to critical points of narrative.
 I suspect Shelley thinks the story is really about the scientist's conscience, or about his unrealistic relations with his boring friends, family and lover.
 To tell the truth, I was glad whenever these cardboard figures got bumped off by the monster.
 See, author, your story is really about the monster.